yungbucky05/TODA-WEBSITE-ADMIN/Admin Website/FlaggedAccounts/MOBILE_APP_INTEGRATION.md

 - **Restricted** (151-300 pts) ⚠️ - Limited features
 - **Suspended** (301+ pts) 🚫 - Blocked access

+### ✅ Admin Panel Update (November 4, 2025)

+The admin panel now **properly recalculates flag scores** when resolving, dismissing, or escalating flags.
+It sums up all active flags instead of using simple arithmetic, ensuring accuracy and consistency with the mobile app's calculation method.

 ---

 ## 🗄️ Database Structure